Characteristic for the 'Rococo'is the refined, detailed and powdery style of this era. Ideals like elegance and

 Hair:

-covered and not yet powdered or accreted by hair pieces as one was proud of the own (healthy and shiny) hair.
+house covered and not yet powdered or accreted by hair pieces as one was proud of the own (healthy and shiny) hair.
 In the late 1760s and 70s the coiffures became increasingly high.
-The hair was
+The

-pomaded, powdered and draped over wire frames, with the augmentation of false hair.
-Adding to that came everything from false flowers to bows and miniature paintings to pearls and feathers among
+hair was pomaded, powdered and draped over wire frames, with the augmentation of false hair.
+Adding to that came everything from false flowers to bows and miniature paintings to pearls and

-the court and upper class.
-In 1774, Marie Antoinette stunned the French court with her "pouf" (='cushion/pillow') hairstyle which is somewhat of an ancestor of the beehive hairstyle of the
+feathers among the court and upper class.
+In 1774, Marie Antoinette stunned the French court with her "pouf" (='cushion/pillow') hairstyle which is somewhat of an ancestor of the beehive

-Already in the end of the 1770s, however, the mounted-up coiffures became lower and were displaced by what looked like a mob of curly hair (what it actually was) with curls hanging on shoulders and back.
-This new height of chic was worn with wide-brimmed hats.
+Already in the end of the 1770s, however, the mounted-up coiffures became lower and were displaced by the so-called hedgehog hairstyle.
+This style is very voluminous around the head via many curls, especially to either side, with long curls hanging onto the shoulders and back.
+This style was worn with large coifs indoors and wide-brimmed hats outdoors.
 Paintings of Georgiana Cavendish, Duchess of Devonshire show her with that hairstyle and the film adaption of her life (“The Duchess”) flatters with quite accurate hairstyles and dresses.
 To the Chemise a la Reine (introduced in the 1780s) Marie Antoinette wore her hair curly with a big straw hat adorned with a light-blue ribbon and bow and ostrich-feathers.
 The high hairdos and the mob lasting until the 1790s disappeared and only left low coiffures, small curls and and braids behind.

 Jewellery: